Star Fox Command: Setting and characters

 The game is set in the Lylat system, using a similar map as Star Fox 64 to switch between each areas.
-However, two planets, Zoness and Macbeth, did not appear in the game, unlike Star Fox 64.
-Command has the largest number of playable characters in any Star Fox game, with a total of fourteen, including Fox McCloud, Falco Lombardi, Krystal, Slippy Toad, Peppy Hare, Wolf O'Donnell, Panther Caroso, Leon Powalski, Slippy's fiancée Amanda, Peppy's daughter Lucy Hare, Bill Grey, Katt Monroe, Andross' grandson Dash Bowman and James McCloud.Andrew Oikonny is one of the game's bosses.
-Slippy's father Beltino Toad makes an appearance during a mission briefing.
-ROB 64 is not playable, but pilots the Great Fox when on the map screen.
-Pigma Dengar appears as a boss in two of Falco's stories.
-The ghost of Andross, possessing a different bioweapon (Monarch Dodra, Grunner, Killer Bee, or Dune Worm) depending on the mission, appears as a boss on Titania.
-Octoman, an F-Zero racer, appears as a boss in certain Aquas and Venom missions.
+The majority of planets from Star Fox 64 return, with the exception of Fortuna, Macbeth, and Zoness.
+Command has the largest number of playable characters in any Star Fox game, with a total of fourteen, consisting of Star Fox team members Fox McCloud, Falco Lombardi, Krystal, Slippy Toad, and Peppy Hare; Star Wolf team members Wolf O'Donnell, Panther Caroso, and Leon Powalski, Star Fox 64 supporting characters Bill Grey and Katt Monroe; Fox's father James McCloud; and three new characters created for Command: Slippy's fiancée Amanda, Peppy's daughter Lucy, and Andross's grandson Dash Bowman.

+Other characters make non-playable appearances in the game's story.
+ROB 64 pilots the Great Fox when on the map screen, while Slippy's father Beltino Toad makes an appearance during a mission briefing.
+In addition to primary antagonist the Anglar Emperor, Andrew Oikonny, Pigma Dengar, the ghost of Andross, and F-Zero series racer Octoman can all appear as bosses depending on the player's route in gameplay.